aishwaryagulabthorat/Decision-Tree/README.md

 **Objectives**

 - Model Development: Implement decision tree models to predict the likelihood of heart disease using medical data.
 - Comparison: Compare the performance of decision tree models with and without hyperparameter tuning.
+Used Grid Search Cross Validation method for hyperparameter tuning.
 - Feature Importance: Analyze the importance of different variables (age, sex, cholesterol level, etc.) in predicting heart disease.

 **Dataset**